The only way to bust through a difficult genealogy research problem is to have a proven action plan.

 How do I determine if the woman listed as a servant in my 2nd great-grandfather's great-aunt's house in the 1880 Census, with the same name as my 2nd great-grandmother, is my 2nd great-grandmother?

-Step 1: Visualize the Case
+Step 1: Visualize the Genealogy Brick Wall

 To do that, I recommend utilizing clue webs.
 Clue webs are similar to mind maps.
 However, instead of a web of topics to research, you draw clue bubbles.
-Then show how each fact relates to the others.
+Then, show how each fact relates to the others.
 Imagine a clue web like the board with maps, sticky notes, strings, and photos that television show detectives use to solve crimes.

 I map out the family tree to the 2nd great-grandfather's great-aunt's house for the sample problem.